tweag/python-monorepo-example/2018-03-08-linear-sort.md

 types or use Liquid Haskell.
 But parametricity is a lighter-weight tool that you can leverage to get a lot of mileage.

-With this knowledge we can actually make a type of sorting function.
+With this knowledge we can actually construct a type of sorting function.
 This post is a literate Haskell file and can be compiled by GHCi with the [linear-types](https://arxiv.org/abs/1710.09756) extension enabled.